Digital preservation: Integrity

 The cornerstone of digital preservation, "data integrity" refers to the assurance that the data is "complete and unaltered in all essential respects"; a program designed to maintain integrity aims to "ensure data is recorded exactly as intended, and upon later retrieval, ensure the data is the same as it was when it was originally recorded".

-Unintentional changes to data are to be avoided, and responsible strategies put in place to detect unintentional changes and react as appropriately determined.
+Unintentional changes to data are to be avoided, and responsible strategies should be put in place to detect unintentional changes and react as appropriately determined.
 However, digital preservation efforts may necessitate modifications to content or metadata through responsibly-developed procedures and by well-documented policies.
 Organizations or individuals may choose to retain original, integrity-checked versions of content and/or modified versions with appropriate preservation metadata.
 Data integrity practices also apply to modified versions, as their state of capture must be maintained and resistant to unintentional modifications.

 The integrity of a record can be preserved through bit-level preservation, fixity checking, and capturing a full audit trail of all preservation actions performed on the record.
 These strategies can ensure protection against unauthorised or accidental alteration.